-Saint Jean is like a mini-Gustavia, located in the centre of the island.
+Saint Jean is like a mini-Gustavia, located in the center of the island.
 Saint Barts knows how to do shopping and dining like no other, and Saint-Jean is no exception.
-Saint Jean’s Bay Beach is beyond stunning and offers opportunities to partake in water sports like surfing and snorkelling.
+Saint Jean’s Bay Beach is beyond stunning and offers opportunities to partake in water sports like surfing and snorkeling.

 Best gay hotel in Saint Barts